 Bratislava, Slovakia – After listing the Czech Republic’s most resounding achievements, the time has come to take a closer look at its neighbour’s: Slovakia, Central Europe’s smallest country, skilfully concealed behind its high peaks and inconspicuous charm, nevertheless tops the charts in a number of noteworthy – and sometimes startling – areas.
 Here’s our top five of what Slovaks do better than anyone else.

 1. Making cars

 The auto industry is the pillar and lifeblood of the Slovak economy: it represents no less than 13% of its GDP, 40% of its industrial exports and employs, both directly and indirectly, 300.000 people in the country.

 With over 1 million cars coming out, every year, of its assembly lines, Slovakia produces 180 cars for every 1.000 citizens, making it the uncontested world leader in car production per capita.
 In addition to the three well-established carmakers (Volkswagen, Kia and Peugeot), Slovakia’s production capacities will increase thanks to the recent arrival of Jaguar Land Rover who, after long negotiations, chose Slovakia – over Poland and the Czech Republic – for the base of its new production site.

-However, there are growing concerns regarding the sustainibility of Slovakia’s automotive industry, which is facing a number of challenges, including increasing labour costs, ruthless competition of other Central and Eastern European countries, as well as difficulties to find qualified workers.
+However, there are growing concerns regarding the sustainability of Slovakia’s automotive industry, which is facing a number of challenges, including increasing labour costs, ruthless competition from other Central and Eastern European countries, as well as difficulties to find qualified workers.
 The fact that most of the carmakers’ plants are concentrated in Western Slovakia (Kia’s is located near Žilina, Peugeot’s in Trnava, and VW’s in Bratislava) where the unemployment is already at all-times low, instead of jobless-hit regions in the East, surely doesn’t help to tackle this issue.